 (My little missy was having such a good time tossing around all the blooms from Nana’s flowers.
 Good thing Nana wasn’t home to see it, ha ha…)

 How to make a Pillowcase Dress

-In this tutorial, I’ll show you how to make a basic pillowcase dress with a ruffle bottom and give you a few options such as a contrasting top, a solid dress or banded bottom and a different tie/strap option.
+In this pillowcase dress tutorial, I’ll show you how to make a basic pillowcase dress with a ruffle bottom.
+At the end of the tutorial, I have included 5 simple options to “dress up” your pillowcase dress, including the contrasting top (which is what I did for these photos), a solid dress, solid with banded bottom and a different tie/strap option.

-Fabric requirements will vary based on the style you choose and size.
+Fabric requirements (found in a chart on the tutorial page) will vary based on the style you choose and size.
 For a bigger girl, (dress size 6 and up,) you might wish to add width to your pillowcase dress, which will double the amount of fabric needed.

 Notice how our size 6 dress is kind of narrow in width?
 I opted not to use extra fabric and could only make the skirt as wide as the fabric, which was about 42 inches.
 Don’t worry though, I’ve included a little chart along with the tutorial to help you determine how much fabric is needed.)

 Are you ready to learn how to sew a Pillowcase Dress?

 Grab the Free Pillowcase Pattern here.
 Then head to page 2 for the pillowcase dress sewing instructions.